 The Relish overlooks an attractive private parkland and an outdoor terrace is the perfect spot to soak up a few rays whilst enjoying a glass of wine, or watching the kids play in the four-acre park.

-Top beach hotel pick: The White Cliffs, St Margaret’s at Cliffe ★★★★
+7. Spend a night at The White Cliffs, St Margaret’s at Cliffe ★★★★

 The White Cliffs hotel is a beautiful, white, clap-board style 16th century inn.
 Think country hotel with oak four-poster beds, floral wall paper and crisp cotton linen.